onyx-platform/onyx/doc/user-guide/environment.md

 #### Example

 Here's an example of using both HornetQ In-VM and ZooKeeper in-memory.
-They're not mutually exclusive - you can run, both, or neither.
+They're not mutually exclusive - you can run one, both, or neither.

 ```clojure
 (def env-config